RedPointyJackson/Fitotron/README.md

 [![Build Status](https://travis-ci.org/RedPointyJackson/Fitotron.jl.svg?branch=master)](https://travis-ci.org/RedPointyJackson/Fitotron.jl)

-Fitotron provides ordinary least squares with a simple interface.
-It uses a Nelder-Mead method (or a Brent method, in univariate fits) to find the optimum parameters of the fit.
+Fitotron provides ordinary least squares for 2D data with a simple interface.
+It uses by default a Nelder-Mead method (or a Brent method, in univariate fits) to find the optimum parameters of the fit, thanks to the `Optim` library.

-It can rescale the parameter uncertainties using the minimum value of the sum of residuals function; this is the default behaivour when y errors are not provided, although it can be disabled.
+It can rescale the parameter uncertainties using the minimum value of the sum of residuals function; this is the default behaviour when y errors are not provided, although it can be disabled.

 ## Usage
 In a REPL, type: